bzon/migrate-docker-repos/README.md

 A command-line tool for migrating docker images from source repository to target repository

+To download the binary, see the [release page](https://github.com/bzon/migrate-docker-repos/releases/).

 ### Usage

 Create the program `config.yaml` file.